 Sustainable efforts often begin with being prepared.
 Come to a project with a filled reusable water bottle – so if you are feeling thirsty you don’t have to purchase disposable plastic bottles.

-Do you have more ideas on how to make our projects more sustainable?
-Consult with your volunteer leader, SOLVE Program Coordinator or contact the SOLVE office by emailing firstname.lastname@example.org or calling 503-844-9571.
+Do you have ideas on how our projects could be more sustainable?
+Consult with your volunteer leader, SOLVE Program Coordinator or contact the SOLVE office by emailing email@example.com or calling 503-844-9571.
 Together, we can make a difference in how we take care of Oregon.